Become a School Psychologist

 Most positions in this field are autonomous jobs that allow you the freedom to devise your own schedule; as a result, school psychologists must be motivated and self-reliant.

 Critical Shortage Area

 This is a critical shortage area nationwide; there simply aren't enough school psychologists to go around, and states are eager to encourage more students to enter the profession.
 As a result, the state in which you are employed may help you pay back your student loans.
 (Please check with your intended state of residence after graduation for more information.)
-In addition to this potential loan forgiveness incentive, all students who enroll in the Barry University School Psychology Program 20% tuition reduction.
+In addition to this potential loan forgiveness incentive, all students who enroll in the Barry University School Psychology Program will receive a 20% tuition reduction.

 Working as a School Psychologist

 As a school psychologist you will be a highly respected member of the school system.
 Many school psychologists follow the schedule of the school district for which they work; in most cases, this means a nine-month contract with the freedom to pursue your own endeavors during the summer and school holidays.
 Other school psychologists choose to work in school districts where they are offered twelve-month contracts.